Faster, More Flexible, Just as Simple: ASi-5

 What will ASi‑5 change for users compared to the previous AS‑Interface standard?

 First, we want to emphasize the fact that the new generation will keep all of the tried-and-tested benefits of AS‑Interface.
 In other words, AS‑Interface will continue to be a simple and cost-effective wiring, data communication, and power solution based on the familiar flat cable with reverse polarity protection and simple piercing technology.
 With ASi‑5, we will increase the data bandwidth and create more flexibility for communication.
 The current AS‑Interface occasionally reaches its limit when transmitting comprehensive diagnostic and parameter data.
 The data that is increasingly being generated in the Industry 4.0 era and concepts like predictive maintenance cannot be transferred at the volume and speed necessary for them to be used efficiently.
-With ASi‑5, we want to significantly enhance the existing standard and raise the process data bandwidth from a maximum of 4 to 16 bits per slave.
+With ASi‑5, we want to significantly enhance the existing standard and raise the process data bandwidth from a maximum of 4 to 16 bits per device.
 The new specification also allows IO-Link sensors to be integrated into AS‑Interface, making ASi‑5 suitable for future requirements.